edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Due to the detail of the Nicehash specification, along with improvements offered by this stratum protocol, the Nicehash stratum protocol will be explored.

+The Nicehash stratum protocol is supported by Ethminer and Claymore.
+Configuration options to enable mining for Claymore under the Nicehash protocol is found in the [Claymore Readme txt file](https://github.com/Claymore-Dual/Claymore-Dual-Miner/blob/master/files/Readme!!!.txt).

 The [Nicehash protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) offers the following benefits over the Dwarfpool stratum implementation:

 1. Unique data per miner/worker